 \section{$p$-values}

 When reporting the result of a Bell experiment, several authors write that they observed a violation of some number of standard deviations above the local bound, where this standard deviation refers to the variance of the experimental statistics \cite{aspect1982,weihs1998,rowe2001}.
 For the purpose of rejecting LHV models this is not relevant, as discussed in detail in Ref.~\cite{zhang2011}.
-What is relevant is its $p$-value, the probability of obtaining a result at least as extreme as the observed data assuming that the null hypothesis is true, in this case that the world is described by LHVs.
+One relevant figure of merit is the $p$-value, the probability of obtaining a result at least as extreme as the observed data assuming that the null hypothesis is true, in this case that the world is described by LHVs.
 Indeed the $p$-value was the figure of merit reported in the recent loophole-free Bell tests \cite{hensen2015,giustina2015,shalm2015}.

 As shown in Ref.~\cite{elkouss2016}, the $p$-value of obtaining $v$ victories out of $n$ rounds, that is, the probability of obtaining $v$ or more victories out of $n$ rounds with LHVs, is given simply by the binomial distribution\footnote{Note that although the authors restricted the predicate $V(a,b,x,y)$ to be deterministic, their proof holds without change for the general case.
 The authors treated the general case by demanding the predicate to be deterministic but allowing it to attribute a \emph{score} to the players, instead of just a win or a loss.
 They could only prove a looser bound in this case, showing that this is a bad choice.}